 It’s far more cost-effective to convert the visitors you already have than it is to attract brand new visitors.

-Getting started with CRO
+Getting started with Conversion Rate Optimisation

 An important first step when implementing a CRO strategy is in defining your goals.
 Do you want to improve the conversion rate of your overall site, or are you focused on boosting a specific product page?
 Set these goals now and then look at your current conversion rate.
 This will help you to monitor whether your conversion rate improves moving forwards.